 The Natural History Museum is world famous for a reason.
 Its grand Hintze Hall featuring a full-size blue whale skeleton amidst beautiful architecture is worth the visit alone.
 I always find time to visit the stunning gemstone collection while there as well.

 The V&A focuses on art and design and seems to have a bit of everything.
 Wander through a Greek marble statuary collection.
 Gaze at a jewelry collection including everything from tiaras to a ring owned by Beyonce.
-Don’t miss the recently redone musical theatre collection with costumes and show pieces from major productions.
+Rotating exhibits here are often great for lovers of fashion design.

 2. The British Museum